This is a basic overview of Color Systems, a part of color theory in Graphic Design, what I think is a requireed skill for Web Design.

 - no color matching software

-Apple color - I don't know if this is used anymore in cinema or not since the merge into FCPx), 2K, 3K, 4K is used in Cinema.
+final cut pro merged with apple color, 2K, 3K, 4K is used in Cinema.
 I am not entirely understanding about 2K, 3K, and 4K, but I think they are not only a color system, but a size format as well.
-I could be wrong.
-28K is extremely wide. you can see more about these foprmats when you investigate the Red One cimena cameras.
+I could be wrong. you can see more about these foprmats when you investigate the Red One cimena cameras.
+Cinema color grading applications are typically 3rd-party programs.

 Conversions can be done from subtractive colors to additive colors and back, but they are not in all cases sucessful depending on what color in the color space is chosen,such as a corner in CMYK for which there is no conversion to RGB (or HLS, or HSV).